tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 <details><summary>Request payload additional data parameters</summary>

-#### Add dataLater data
+#### Add dataLayer data
-When Add current dataLayer state in Nameless Analytics Client-side configuration variable is enable, a dataLayer parameter will be added to standard payload:
+When the "Add current dataLayer state" option in the Nameless Analytics Client-side configuration variable is enabled, a `dataLayer` parameter will be added to the standard payload:

 | **Parameter name** | **Sub-parameter** | **Type** | **Added**   | **Field description** |
 |--------------------|-------------------|----------|-------------|-----------------------|
 | dataLayer          |                   | JSON     | Client-Side | DataLayer data        |

 #### Ecommerce data
-When add ecommerce data in Nameless Analytics Client-side tracker tag is enable, an ecommerce parameter will be added to standard payload:
+When "Add ecommerce data" in the Nameless Analytics Client-side tracker tag is enabled, an `ecommerce` parameter will be added to the standard payload:

 | **Parameter name** | **Sub-parameter** | **Type** | **Added**   | **Field description** |
 |--------------------|-------------------|----------|-------------|-----------------------|
 | ecommerce          |                   | JSON     | Client-Side | Ecommerce data        |

-#### Cross domain data
+#### Cross-domain data
-When Enable cross domain tracking Nameless Analytics Client-side configuration variable is enabled, a cross_domain_session parameter and a cross_domain_id parameter will be added to standard payload:
+When "Enable cross-domain tracking" in the Nameless Analytics Client-side configuration variable is enabled, the `is_cross_domain_session` and `cross_domain_id` parameters will be added to the standard payload:

 | **Parameter name** | **Sub-parameter**       | **Type** | **Added**   | **Field description**   |
 |--------------------|-------------------------|----------|-------------|-------------------------|